frctl/fractal-docs/docs/guide/components/README.md

 The markup for a component can either be written as 'vanilla' HTML or using a template language of your choosing.
 By default, Fractal expects that you are using [Handlebars](http://handlebarsjs.com) templates for your component view files, and that these files will have a `.hbs` file extension.

 ::: tip
-The ~@TODOLINK @views', 'view templates') }} documentation contains more details on the default Handlebars instance and the ~@TODOLINK @template-engines', 'template engine customisation') }} documentation has full details how to use and configure alternative template engines with Fractal.
+The [view templates](../core-concepts/view-templates.html) documentation contains more details on the default Handlebars instance and the [template engine customisation](../customisation/template-engines.html) documentation has full details how to use and configure alternative template engines with Fractal.
 :::

 Components can be created in two ways.
 The simplest component is just as a single file containing your markup, whilst more complex, 'compound' components can be created as a directory of associated files.

 ## Simple components

-The simplest possible component consists of just a single ~@TODOLINK @views', 'view template') }}.
+The simplest possible component consists of just a single [view template](../core-concepts/view-templates.html).
 The name of the component will be taken to be the name of that file, minus the file extension.

 So a `button.hbs` file in the components directory will be identified as a component with the name of 'button'.